ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/lifetimes/container-scopes.md

 ﻿# Container Scopes

-Before we start looking at [scoped objects](scoped.md), we should first look at how Rezolver's @Rezolver.IContainerScope interface, and its implementations, are used to implement lifetime scoping.
+Before we start looking at [scoped objects](scoped.md), we should first look at how Rezolver's @Rezolver.ContainerScope implements lifetime scoping.

+> [!TIP]
+> When using the Asp.Net Core integration, per-request lifetime scoping is automatically implemented by Asp.Net Core.

 ## What's the purpose of a scope?

-A scope is a disposable object whose main purpose, as mentioned in the [introduction to this section](index.md), is to track and dispose any `IDisposable` objects produced by the container through that scope.
+A scope is a disposable object with two main purposes:

+1) Tracking and disposing instances of any `IDisposable` objects produced by the container through that scope, as mentioned in the [introduction to this section](index.md).
+2) Creating and managing 'scoped singletons' - i.e. where one instance of a given type is produced per scope instance, which might also be disposable.

 This is necessary, or at least desirable, because the IOC container takes control of both how *and* when your objects are created and, more importantly, they are more often than not created purely to be passed as dependencies into other objects via dependency injection